 Our Occupational Psychologists are involved in a wide range of activities that play an important role in ensuring we find and keep the right people.
 This includes clarifying role requirements, creating job descriptions, designing assessment centre materials, auditing and advising on internal selection processes and designing recruitment campaigns.
 They also advise, guide and train assessors, managers and the recruitment teams on areas such as fairness, consistency and best practice.

-Our Agent Handlers (Operational Intelligence Officers) covertly with agents who provide information critical to protecting national security.
+Our Agent Handlers (Operational Intelligence Officers) work covertly with agents who provide information critical to protecting national security.
 Agents are not employees of MI5 but people who have information relating to threats facing the UK that we would not otherwise have access to.

 Our Lawyers find practical solutions to complex legal problems and deal with high profile litigation.
 They advise colleagues in relation to highly sensitive investigative and operational matters and are involved with legal challenges covering the full range of MI5’s responsibilities.